Seibaah/Seibaah/README.md

 I'm a simple man trying to make my way through the universe... and do some cool CS projects along the way.

-I love to build Lego and play soccer and Rocket League.
+I love to build Lego, play soccer and Rocket League.

 # Projects